 • Old Dad’s General Store has everything you need for a great picnic lunch.
 Visitors can either purchase pre-made sandwiches or they can buy deli meats and cheeses by the pound.
 The friendly staff at Old Dad’s will even pack your meal for you, providing separate containers for all of the sides and plenty of napkins and silverware.

 • Parton’s Deli has been a staple of downtown Gatlinburg for over 40 years!
 This restaurant is famous for its mouthwatering steamed subs, deviled eggs, potato salad, and lemon pound cake.

-When you stay at Park Place on the River, you will be just a short drive from these restaurants and all of the best picnic areas in Gatlinburg TN and the Smoky Mountains.
-With fully furnished kitchens, Jacuzzi tubs, mountain stone fireplaces, and swimming pool access, our condo rentals have everything you need for an unforgettable getaway.
+When you stay with us, you will be just a short drive from these restaurants and all of the best picnic areas in Gatlinburg TN and the Smoky Mountains.
+With fully furnished kitchens, jet tubs, mountain stone fireplaces, and swimming pool access, our condo rentals have everything you need for an unforgettable getaway.
 To start planning your vacation, browse our selection of condos in Gatlinburg!